whatnameisit/ASUS-Vivobook-X510UA-BQ490-Hackintosh/Docs/Battery/hibernate-at-low-battery-level.md

 # Battery: Hibernate at low battery level
 ## Problem
 This Asus Vivobook is reported to imediately wake after sleep at low battery level: [Issue #9](https://github.com/whatnameisit/Asus-Vivobook-X510UA-BQ490-Hackintosh/issues/9).
-I have not experienced such issue, but it seems a real one.
+I have not experienced such issue because I do not let the laptop run on battery until 5 percent, but it seems a real one.
 I have tried the updated HibernationFixup.kext on other laptop which forces sleep / hibernation from the kernel, but it is working only _halfway_.
-I think kexts are great, and I really appreciate the developers, but sometimes they break because most of them modify the kernel which is regularly updated.\
+I think kexts are great, and I really appreciate the developers, but sometimes they break because they modify the kernel which is regularly updated.\
 So what could I do?
 Well, the new feature in HibernationFixup.kext is supposed to eliminate the need to modify ACPI to force sleep / hibernate at low battery, which means I could still modify the ACPI to do the correct job.\
 It has been some time since I knew the work was possible from reading [Hibernate при разряде батареи](https://applelife.ru/threads/hibernate-pri-razrjade-batarei.2874421/), but I did not quite understand what was being done.
 Someone asked if this thread could be used on their hackintosh on this [issue](https://github.com/tylernguyen/x1c6-hackintosh/issues/126#issuecomment-833750930), and the author of the thread, usr-sse2, explained what to be done.
 Thanks to him, I can write a patch then.